angular-cron-jobs/angular-cron-jobs/README.md

 The next big to-do's on my list include:

-* creating a customize button that will toggle a much more complicated UI to allow for very specific and unique cron jobs.
+* Support generlized selections such as a one button click for "Every Five Minutes" or "Last Thursday of Every Month"